An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites

 Our institution's ethical review board approved this work.
 In our evaluation, we manually examined non-personal data.
 We took care not to cause unusual resource burdens on the websites and do not report any brands or website names with problematic processes in this work.
-No help desk staff were involved in our experiments, and we made sure not to trigger any support requests.
+No help desk staff were involved in our experiments.
 The involved researchers did not use their private accounts.
 At no point was the researchers' personally identifiable information, particularly of the involved students, part of this research.
 Reporting potential security vulnerabilities to the affected stakeholders is considered good scientific practice.
 We examined our raw coding data for vulnerabilities.

-Several limitations affect our work.
-First, our sample of websites with user accounts does not represent all websites with user accounts.
-We may have missed valuable insights from websites outside our study's scope.
-However, we followed established practices from the web- and security measurement communities~\cite{amft-23-recover-mfa, demir-22-reproducibility, klein-22-exploits}.
-Thus, we are confident that our dataset provides valuable insights to the security research community.
-Second, if possible, we created accounts on the US version of websites (enforced via our browser language settings and our IP address) and used a US-based and German phone number to receive SMS.
-The behavior of websites of larger sites is known to change depending on the user's location, e.g., influenced by the GDPR.
-However, we think the overall effect on account management is marginal regarding properties relevant to our study.

-Our sample is also biased by the Tranco list (Eurocentrism) and might miss popular websites from other regions around the world, e.g., Asia, South America, or Africa.
-Finally, websites are not static; developers regularly refine and improve their usability and security.
-Our results are a snapshot of their current state.
-Similarly, \gls{rba} and geo-restriction limit the reproducibility of our study.
-Although we recorded our sessions, reproducing the study may yield different findings for specific websites.
-Still, we think that our general observations are reproducible.